Lewandowski helps send Poland to Qatar with 'most difficult' penalty

-CHORZOW, Poland : Poland captain Robert Lewandowski said his penalty in their 2-0 playoff victory over Sweden on Tuesday was one of the most difficult of his career as World Cup qualification was on the line.
+CHORZOW, Poland: Poland captain Robert Lewandowski said his penalty in their 2-0 playoff victory over Sweden on Tuesday (Mar 29) was one of the most difficult of his career as World Cup qualification was on the line.

 Bayern Munich striker Lewandowski and Napoli midfielder Piotr Zielinski fired second-half goals as Poland beat Sweden in a competitive fixture for the first time since the 1974 World Cup to book a spot at the event in Qatar.